 By the end of May my older brother and Chaney could toss a baseball over our two-story house’s roof.

-Charlene devoted time to teach me the mechanics of throwing.
+After I broke my sister's bedroom window Charlene taught me the mechanics of throwing.
 Her father must been a great instructor, because after an hour my tosses cleared the peak by ten feet.